What Is Air Force Pararescue Training Hell Night?

 What To Expect in PJ Training

 For 20 hours, the instructors push the team of PJ students to their limits both mentally and physically, preparing them for the remaining several months of the pararescue training pipeline.
-A student and his class will spend the day in and out of the pool performing countless pushups, flutterkicks, fast swims (both underwater and surface swimming), treading, and other skills.
+A student and his class will spend the day in and out of the pool performing seemingly endless pushups, flutter kicks, fast swims (both underwater and surface swimming), treading and other water-related skills.

 Sleep Deprivation During Pararescue Training

-Sleep deprivation, although not an aim, is a factor in the process.
+Sleep deprivation, although not the primary goal of this training, is a significant factor in the process.
 However, working under harsh conditions with minimal sleep is a way of life for pararescuemen.
 Being pushed and experiencing the effects of sleep deprivation during a controlled environment, under the constant watch of instructors, is an essential part of pararescue training.

 The training, already difficult and demanding, becomes tougher when the element of sleep deprivation is introduced.
-The lack of sleep makes individual tasks more difficult to accomplish.
+The lack of sleep makes individual tasks more difficult to accomplish for anyone, regardless of their profession.
+For these airmen, the goal of this training is to hone their skills so that performing under extreme conditions becomes less challenging.

 Water Confidence Drills for Pararescue Training